lab-v2/pyreason/docs/source/tutorials/custom_thresholds.rst

         Threshold("greater_equal", ("percent", "total"), 100),
     ]

-Next, add the Rules and Facts.
-The custom_thresholods are passed as parameters to the new Rule.
-The Facts indicate at what timestep each user will view the message.
+Next, add the Rule, with the custom_thresholods are passed as parameters to the new Rule.  ``viewed_by_all_rule`` is the name of the rule.
+This helps to understand which rule/s are fired during reasoning later on.

 .. code:: python